Not enough choice?

 So at one level it could be said that the headline information provided by the UCU is not as meaningful as might at first appear.
 Indeed it could be argued that the rationalization of course provision is not a bad thing, particularly in a system that has some reputation for stretching resources by adding new programmes without dropping existing ones.
 A look at the menu available to students making their choices each year could suggest the conclusion that there are far too many options, and that the differences between some of them are not always clear.

 On the other hand, the UCU information does raise some more specific issues, particularly the apparent decline in offerings in the STEM subjects (science, technology, engineering, mathematics).
 The data also suggest that the changes in provision are not even across the UK, with the biggest decline in England (31 per cent) and the smallest in Scotland (3 per cent): it would be useful to find out why this is so.

 Even if the UCU survey on closer analysis does not suggest that there is quite as much of a problem as might at first appear, it does raise important questions about what kind of breadth of subject provision is ideal, and what the impact on this has been of recent (and varying) policy changes across the UK.
 In other words, it merits further debate.

 Similar questions could also be asked about provision elsewhere – for example, what the impact has been in Ireland of the fairly dramatic cuts in higher education funding and staffing.
-Overall, it is time to have some debate about the ideal shape of a modern system of higher education.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Overall, it is time to have some debate about the ideal shape of a modern system of higher education.higher education comment below, or link to this permanent URL from your own site.